-name description f_fcn Handle to a function that evaluates the objective function, its gradients and Hessian [‡] for a given value of x .
-Calling syntax for this function: [f, df, d2f] = f_fcn(x) x0 Starting value of optimization vector x .
-A, 1, u Define the optional linear constraints $l \leq Ax \leq u$.
-Default values for the elements of 1 and u are -Inf and Inf, respectively. xmin, xmax Optional lower and upper bounds on the x variables, defaults are -Inf and Inf, respectively. ${ t gh_fcn}$ Handle to function that evaluates the optional nonlinear constraints and their gradients for a given value of x .
-Calling syntax for this function is: [h, g, dh, dg] = gh_fcn(x) hess_fcn where the columns of dh and dg are the gradients of the corresponding elements of h and g, i.e. dh and dg are transposes of the Jacobians of h and g, respectively.
-Handle to function that computes the Hessian [‡] of the Lagrangian for given values of x , λ and μ , where λ and μ are the multipliers on the equality and inequality constraints, g and h , respectively.
-The calling syntax for this function is: Lxx = hess_fcn(x, lam, cost_mult), where $\lambda = \text{lam.eqnonlin}$, $\mu = \text{lam.ineqnonlin}$ and cost_mult is a parameter used to scale the objective function opt Optional options structure with fields, all of which are also optional, described in Table 4-8. problem Alternative, single argument input struct with fields corresponding to arguments above.
+name description f_fcn handle to function that evaluates the objective function, its gradients and Hessian [‡] for a given value of x , with calling syntax: [f, df, d2f] = f_fcn(x) x0 starting value of optimization vector x A, 1, u define optional linear constraints $l \leq Ax \leq u$, where default values for elements of 1 and u are -Inf and Inf, respectively. xmin, xmax optional lower and upper bounds on x , with defaults -Inf and Inf, respectively gh_fcn handle to function that evaluates the optional nonlinear constraints and their gradients for a given value of x , with calling syntax: $[h, g, dh, dg] = gh_fcn(x)$ hess_fcn where the columns of dh and dg are the gradients of the corresponding elements of h and g, i.e. dh and dg are transposes of the Jacobians of h and g, respectively handle to function that computes the Hessian to the Lagrangian for given values of x , λ and μ , where λ and μ are the multipliers on the equality and inequality constraints, g and h , respectively, with calling syntax: opt problem Lxx = hess_fcn(x, lam, cost_mult), where $\lambda = \text{lam.eqnonlin}$, $\mu = \text{lam.ineqnonlin}$ and cost_mult is a parameter used to scale the objective function optional options struct (all fields optional), see Table 4-8 for details alternative, single argument input struct with fields corresponding to arguments above

-[†] All inputs are optional except f_fcn and x0.
+^{\dagger} All inputs are optional except f_fcn and x0.